Customer small business financing solutions delivered through a single, online application.

 Florida Credit Union is a great funding option for small businesses.
 They even offer some alternative lending options, like equipment financing.

 Enterprise Florida helps small and young businesses secure loans of various sizes.
-The organization’s credit initiatives and microloan program is very popular with Floridian entrepreneurs.
+The State Small Business Credit Initiative and Microfinance Guarantee program expand access to small business loans through local lenders.

 LiftFund is a non-profit that helps businesses located in Florida’s many metro areas find financing.